romanodev/OpenBTE/docs/source/Geometry.rst

 Additional info/tips:

   - The shape coordinates are normalized to :math:`(-0.5,0.5)` both in :math:`x` and :math:`y` coordinates.
+  - Multiple shape functions can also be declared in lists.
   - The shape function must at least take the option ``area`` in input, which is internally calculated, so that the nominal porosity is respected.
 Note that ``area`` is normalized to the unit square.
 The workflow is this: 1) decide the porosity of your material 2) based on the option ``area_ratio``, assign a porosity to each pore.
 If ``area_ratio`` is not assigned, then the porosity of each pore is the porosity of the material.
 3) Build your structure using custom options.
-  - The values for ``shape_options`` can also be a ``list`` with the same size as the number of pores.
+  - The values for ``shape_options`` can also be a ``list`` with the same size as the number of pores with custom shapes.
 In this case, these values are passed separately to the pores.

 For an example, see Example 2.